 What is the policy relating to flexi-time during COVID-19?

 Employees should not be working more than their contracted hours where possible unless the needs of the service require that they work additional hours.

-This should be agreed with line managers prior to hours are worked.
+Any significant changes to normal working hours should be agreed with line managers prior to hours being worked.
 If this applies employees should record the additional time above their contractual hours via their flexi-time recording sheet (FLEX1), and their line manager will review.

 Can I still take flexi-leave?

 As set out above we are encouraging staff to work their contracted hours where possible.
 If the service needs are such that additional hours are accrued, these should be logged using the flexi-time recording sheet and request to take the flexi-leave should be requested in the usual way through self-serve.
 Managers will review and authorise requests in line with service requirements.